Austria’s housing market is now losing steam

-Austria’s housing market is now cooling rapidly, amidst weakening demand, falling residential construction activity, coupled with slowing economy.
+Austria’s housing market is now slowing, which is not surprising given the weakening demand, falling residential construction activity, as well as struggling economy.

 Austria’s house price annual change

-The housing market is expected to remain weak during the remainder of the year, amidst rising interest rates, high inflation, and a sharp economic slowdown.
+The housing market is expected to remain weak in the medium term, amidst rising interest rates, high inflation, and lackluster economic performance.

-Vienna is ranked as the world’s best city to live in, in terms of quality of life, according to the 21st Mercer Quality of Life study.
-In fact, the Austrian capital has had the world’s highest quality of living for a decade now.
+Vienna is ranked as the world’s best city to live in, in terms of quality of life, according to Mercer’s 2023 Quality of Living survey.
+The Austrian capital has had the world’s highest quality of living for more than a decade now.
 The study examined social and economic conditions, health, education, housing, and the environment.

-“Globally, Vienna tops the ranking for the 10th year running,” said Mercer.
-“Vienna remains the highest ranking city in Europe and globally, providing residents and expatriates with high security, well-structured public transportation, and a variety of cultural and recreation facilities,” Mercer added.
+“Vienna remains the highest ranking city in Europe and globally, providing residents and expatriates with high security, well-structured public transportation, and a variety of cultural and recreation facilities,” said Mercer in an earlier report.
 It is a no-brainer that these qualities have attracted a lot of foreign investors into purchasing homes.

 Wealthy Eastern Europeans are attracted to Austria due to cultural similarities and see Vienna as a very safe environment and a safe haven for their investments.
-There are no restrictions on foreigners buying properties in Austria.
+There are no restrictions on EU foreigners buying properties in Austria.
+Residents outside of the EU and EEA require a special permit to purchase property.
+The regulations for obtaining this permit are set independently by each region.

 In the high-end residential market, Austrians represent about 60% of property buyers while the remaining 40% are foreigners, mainly from Eastern European countries like Russia and Ukraine.